Moment sequences and difference equations: Introduction

-The purpose of this note is to provide a probabilistic interpretation of the results presented in the excellent paper of Bennett \cite{Benn11} and thus present their simpler proofs.
+Another purpose of this note is to provide a probabilistic interpretation of the results presented in the excellent paper of Bennett \cite{Benn11} and thus present their sometimes much simpler proofs.
 We also aim to generalize some of these results and also provide a connection between moment sequences and difference equations.

+The paper is organised as follows.
+In the next section, we recall the definition of a moment sequence and formulate sufficient conditions for a moment sequence to identify the measures that generate it.
+Then we analyse the set of positive moment (pm) sequences.
+We give several examples and formulate a series of operations on pm sequences that result in another pm sequence.
+Many results of this section are known and scattered throughout the literature; we recall them for the sake of completeness of the paper and provide, in cases when it is possible, the new proofs stemming mostly from probability.
+The following section presents new results on when a difference equation with constant coefficients and a pm input produces a pm sequence.
+The final section presents several important examples.